: TODAY'S ROYAL FAMILY

 On 29 May 2012, The Duke of Cambridge said he was ‘honoured’ to be conferred to the Order of the Thistle in the year of The Queen’s Diamond Jubilee.

-The Duke of Cambridge is President or Patron to a number of charities and organisations whose work he wishes to support.
+The Prince of Wales is President or Patron to a number of charities and organisations whose work he wishes to support.

 In 2009 The Duke of Cambridge and his brother Prince Harry created their own Foundation to focus on supporting issues that are close to their hearts.
 After the wedding of Prince William and Miss Catherine Middleton in 2011, The Foundation underwent a name change and became The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.

 Catherine Elizabeth Middleton was born to Michael and Carole Middleton at the Royal Berkshire Hospital, Reading, on 9 January 1982.
-The Duchess is the eldest of three children.
+The Princess is the eldest of three children.

 Work used under Open Government Licence: View Our Credits for further details

-In May 1984, at the age of two, The Duchess moved with her family to Amman in Jordan, where her father worked for two and a half years.
+In May 1984, at the age of two, Catherine moved with her family to Amman in Jordan, where her father worked for two and a half years.
 Her Royal Highness attended a nursery school in Amman from the age of three.

 In September 1986, the Middletons returned to their home in West Berkshire, and Her Royal Highness started at St. Andrew’s School in Pangbourne, where she remained until July 1995.
-The Duchess went on to Marlborough College in Wiltshire, where she studied Chemistry, Biology and Art at A-level.
+The Princess went on to Marlborough College in Wiltshire, where she studied Chemistry, Biology and Art at A-level.
 Her Royal Highness also took part in sport on behalf of the school, playing tennis, hockey and netball and participating in athletics, particularly high jump.
-The Duchess completed her Duke of Edinburgh Gold Award at Marlborough.
+Catherine completed her Duke of Edinburgh Gold Award at Marlborough.

-Leaving Marlborough College in July 2000, The Duchess of Cambridge undertook a gap year in which she studied at the British Institute in Florence, undertook a Raleigh International programme in Chile, and crewed on Round the World Challenge boats in the Solent.
+Leaving Marlborough College in July 2000, Catherine undertook a gap year in which she studied at the British Institute in Florence, undertook a Raleigh International programme in Chile, and crewed on Round the World Challenge boats in the Solent.

-In 2001, The Duchess enrolled at the University of St. Andrews, Fife, from where she graduated in 2005 with a 2:1 in History of Art.
+In 2001, The Princess of Wales enrolled at the University of St. Andrews, Fife, from where she graduated in 2005 with a 2:1 in History of Art.
 Her Royal Highness continued with her interest in sport at University, playing hockey for the University team.
-The Duchess first met The Duke of Cambridge when studying at the University.
+Catherine first met William, Prince of Wales when studying at the University.

 After St. Andrews University

-Since completing her degree, The Duchess has worked for Party Pieces, a company owned and run by her parents.
-Alongside her work for the family business, The Duchess worked in London as a part-time buyer for the clothing company Jigsaw Junior.
+Since completing her degree, Catherine has worked for Party Pieces, a company owned and run by her parents.
+Alongside her work for the family business, Catherine worked in London as a part-time buyer for the clothing company Jigsaw Junior.

-In 2008, The Duchess launched First Birthdays, a junior brand to Party Pieces.
+In 2008, Catherine launched First Birthdays, a junior brand to Party Pieces.
 Her role within the family business included catalogue design and production, marketing and photography

 The Royal Wedding – 2011

 The engagement was announced on 16 November 2010 and on 29 April 2011, Prince William and Miss Catherine Middleton were married at Westminster Abbey.
-The couple are now known as The Duke and Duchess of Cambridge.
+The couple were first known solely as The Duke and Duchess of Cambridge and now hold these titles in addition to The Prince and Princess of Wales.

 The ceremony was followed by an open-top coach procession through the streets of London down to Buckingham Palace and breaking with tradition two kisses to the cameras on the balcony.
-After a reception at the Palace, the Duke drove his bride down the Mall to Clarence House where the Duchess later emerged in an evening gown for an evening reception at the Palace.
+After a reception at the Palace, Prince William drove his bride down the Mall to Clarence House where Catherine later emerged in an evening gown for an evening reception at the Palace.

 Prince George – the First Royal Baby

-Prince George becomes third in line to the throne behind Prince Charles and his father William, the Duke of Cambridge.
+At his birth, Prince George became third in line to the throne behind Prince Charles and his father William, the Duke of Cambridge.
+On the death of Her Majesty Queen Elizabeth II, George is now second in line to the throne.

-The Duke, who changed the first nappy and joked that the baby had more hair than him, drove his family home from the hospital.
-In his first official interview after the birth of his son he described his newborn as a ‘little rascal’ and that the Duchess was doing a fantastic job.
+William, who changed the first nappy and joked that the baby had more hair than him, drove his family home from the hospital.
+In his first official interview after the birth of his son he described his newborn as a ‘little rascal’ and that Catherine was doing a fantastic job.

 Find out more about Prince George’s christening here.